Riverside Park Community: History

+This building was the remnant of an ambitious 1968 master plan by architect Richard Dattner developed by Grayco Development and sponsored by the Negro Labor Community and Columbia University.
+Occupying the entire area north of W. 125th St., south of W 135th St. and west of Broadway--including the riverfront along the Hudson, the plan called for 3,000,000sf of classroom and related spaces for Columbia in a large base, with two circular residential towers containing 3,000 units over this base.
+Along the Hudson River a series of buildings would house a Museum of Black Culture, a marina, and recreation facilities.
+The 1968 community riots over Columbia's plan to build a gymnasium in Morningside Park stopped this original project.

-Designed by architect Max Wechsler, the original plan called for 5 buildings arranged in a semi-circle at varying heights facing West 133rd Street.
-The plans also included plans for a public school, a medical building, a pharmacy and a playground facilities for 1,800 children.
-The community was constructed under the Mitchell-Lama program, a state-run program created in 1955 that provided low-interest mortgage loans and property tax exemptions to landlords who agreed to provide low-income residents with affordable housing at below-market-rate rents.
-This project was sponsored & backed by the Brotherhood of Sleeping Car Porters Pension Fund/A. Philip Randolph, President.
+Designed by architect Richard Dattner, the original plan for 5 buildings arranged in a semi-circle at varying heights facing West 133rd Street was revised to a structure of five straight segments varying in height from 11 to 33 stories.
+The plan also included an intermediate public school for 1,800 children and playground facilities.
+Riverside Park Community was constructed under the Mitchell-Lama program, a state-run program created in 1955 that provided low-interest mortgage loans and property tax exemptions to landlords who agreed to provide low-income residents with affordable housing at below-market-rate rents.
+This project was sponsored and backed by the Brotherhood of Sleeping Car Porters Pension Fund/A. Philip Randolph, President, then led by Joseph Overton, head of the Negro Labor Committee.

 At a cost of $54 million, the Educational Construction Fund developed this project as the first phase of a total renewal of the area between West 125th Street and 135th Street, from Broadway to Riverside Drive.
-When the property first opened, in Spring 1976, the director of sales received over 9,000 applications in the rental office.
+(The south portion of the original site became the Manhattanville Campus of Columbia University) When the property opened in spring 1976, the director of sales received over 9,000 applications in the rental office.
 At the time, a family of five had to meet a basic income requirement of $13,000/year to qualify for housing.
 Federal subsidies, however, made it possible for people with incomes less than that which was required to obtain housing in the building.
 In 1976, a one-bedroom apartment cost $228/month and a two-bedroom apartment cost $272.
-Today, the rents for those apartments start at $1,900 and $2,450, respectively.